 My sincere appreciation is also to the Management, staff and all employees of the Group for their invaluable service, undying commitment, loyalty and hard work.
-I am also grateful to the distinguished members of the Board for their invaluable advice, professionalism and their dedicated contribution to steer the Group to excellence.
+I am also grateful to the distinguished members of the Board for their invaluable advice, professionalism and their dedicated contribution to steer the Group towards excellence.

-Indeed, our success has been the success of our employees, business associates and other stakeholders.
+Indeed, our success results from the active participation of our employees, business associates and other stakeholders.
 Our growth could not be enumerated without the contribution of our people, both past and present.